 Fear not though, by switching up your shopping choices, you can make a big difference.
 Research highlights that if every American family wrapped just three presents in reused materials, it would save enough paper to cover 45,000 football fields.

-Here are our favorite tips and tricks for gift-wrapping without the green guilt.
+Here are our favorite tips and tricks for eco-friendly gift-wrapping without the green guilt.

 Use Fabric and Ribbon